Sometimes stress hits us like a sucker punch to the gut. And sometimes it creeps up on us.

 Our boss keeps nixing all our ideas

 One of these stresses is easy to handle.
 Experience them all on the same day and its stress overload.
 But expecting to have stress-free days isn't realistic.
 Sometimes life just happens.
-The key is to find ways to be prepared for your daily dose of annoying stress.
+The key is to find ways to be prepared for our daily dose of annoying stress.

 Step Up Your Meditation Game

-To help build a stronger practice, try incorporating elements into your daily meditation like crystals or essential oils.
+To help build a stronger practice, try incorporating elements into our daily meditation like crystals or essential oils.
 In Choosing Healing Crystals for Anxiety, Ella Gibbons shares how a stone's energy is more important than color:

 "The right crystal will call to you.
 That sounds a bit like new-age nonsense but it’s true.
 Your goal isn’t to try to figure out why it’s calling to you, just that it feels right."

 Do some experimenting and choose elements that bring peace and tranquility during daily mediations.